PierrickPochelu/word_tree_label/README.md

 <ul>
 <li> Keras implementation of a new block of layers I called "multi-optional-softmax".
 It unify code of exclusive and inclusive nodes. </li>
 <li> A new way to save labels which describe a path on the decision tree.
 I introduce the storage of arbitrary value -1 to disable backpropagation through softmax layers. </li>
+<li>  Experiments of our multi-optional-softmax summarized at the end of this page </li>
 </ul>
 </p>